1978 United States Senate election in Massachusetts: Campaign

-Senator Brooke, who had been unopposed in his 1972 bid for re-nomination, was challenged by radio host Avi Nelson.
+Senator Brooke, who had been unopposed for re-nomination in 1972, was challenged by radio host Avi Nelson.

-Brooke was considered a liberal, and Nelson attacked him for being out of step with the increasingly conservative Republican Party base.
-The race drew comparison to the New Jersey Senate Republican primary held in June that year, where young conservative activist Jeff Bell defeated long-serving incumbent liberal Clifford Case.
-Both elections were considered signs that the Republican Party had moved in a more conservative direction.
+Brooke was considered liberal, and Nelson attacked him for being out of step with the increasingly conservative Republican Party base.
+The race drew comparison to the Republican primary in New Jersey, which was held in June, where young conservative activist Jeff Bell defeated incumbent liberal Clifford Case.
+Both races were considered signs that the Republican Party had moved in a more conservative direction.

 During the campaign, Brooke faced questions about his ongoing divorce, but Nelson declined to comment on the issue directly.

-Nelson instead focused his attacks on Brooke's support of the Panama Canal Treaty, federally financed abortions, and his decision to decline to sponsor the Roth–Kemp tax cut.
-In response, Brooke emphasized his support for cuts to the capital gains tax and his opposition to defense spending cuts.
+Nelson instead focused his attacks on Brooke's support of the Panama Canal Treaty and federal funding for abortion, and his decision to decline to sponsor the proposed Roth–Kemp tax cut.
+In response, Brooke emphasized his support for cuts to the capital gains tax and his opposition to reductions in defense spending.

-Observers expected that if Nelson won, he would be unlikely to win the general election.
-In an effort to stave off an upset victory, Republican National Committee Chairman Bill Brock recorded radio advertisements supporting Brooke.
-Some of Brooke's conservative Senate colleagues also issued a letter of support.
+Observers expected that if Nelson won, he would be unlikely to win the general election in such a liberal state.
+In an effort to stave off an upset, Republican National Committee chair Bill Brock recorded radio advertisements supporting Brooke, and some of Brooke's conservative Republican colleagues issued a letter of support.

 Results

-On Election Day, Brooke defeated Nelson by a margin of 17,963 votes.

-Brooke performed strongest in Boston and the North Shore, while Nelson received strong support in Plymouth and Bristol counties.
+On September 19, Brooke defeated Nelson by a margin of 17,963 votes.
+Brooke was strongest in Boston and the North Shore, while Nelson received strong support in Plymouth and Bristol counties.